dd9jn/rfc4880bis/crypto-refresh.md

 With V4 and V5 keys, a simpler method is used.
 All secret MPI values are encrypted, including the MPI bitcount prefix.

+If the string-to-key usage octet is 253, the key encryption key is derived using HKDF (see {{RFC5869}}) to provide key separation.
+HKDF is used with SHA256 as hash algorithm, the key derived from S2K as Initial Keying Material (IKM), no salt, and the Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), the packet version, and the cipher-algo and AEAD-mode used to encrypt the key material, are used as info parameter.
-If the string-to-key usage octet is 253, the encrypted MPI values are encrypted as one combined plaintext using one of the AEAD algorithms specified for the AEAD Encrypted Data Packet.
+Then, the encrypted MPI values are encrypted as one combined plaintext using one of the AEAD algorithms specified for the AEAD Encrypted Data Packet.
 Note that no chunks are used and that there is only one authentication tag.
 As additional data, the Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), followed by the public key packet fields, starting with the packet version number, are passed to the AEAD algorithm.
 For example, the additional data used with a Secret-Key Packet of version 4 consists of the octets 0xC5, 0x04, followed by four octets of creation time, one octet denoting the public-key algorithm, and the algorithm-specific public-key parameters.
 For a Secret-Subkey Packet, the first octet would be 0xC7.
 For a version 5 key packet, the second octet would be 0x05, and the four-octet octet count of the public key material would be included as well (see {{public-key-packet-formats}}).